ghasemieh/ghasemieh.github.io/README.md

 ## Bio
 I am a Data Scientist with a master's degree in Business Administration (MBA).
 I am passionate about building a platform to deliver insight by facilitating the decision-making process and solving business problems through the application of cognitive computing and AI.

-Currently, I am working on a duplicate bug report detection system utilizing multiple NLP packages and three matrix factorization models in Python.
+Currently, I am working on a duplicate bug report detection system utilizing multiple NLP packages and three models (TF-IDF, Word2Vec, BM25F) in Python.

 #### [My linkedIn](https://www.linkedin.com/in/ghasemieh/)